Digital Fluency: Preparing Students for Big, Bold Problems of Tomorrow!

 Research by the World Economic Forum estimates that 65% of children entering primary school will find themselves in occupations that today do not exist.
 We must admit, the world has shrunken considerably, thanks to technology.
 More practically, technology has been shown to scale and sustain instructional practices by educators worldwide.
 But the debate – are we there yet?

-We as educators, understand the importance of “in demand skills of future” like confidence, ethical aptitude, critical thinking to name a few; these are not only imperative for future, but also are of increasing importance in the volatile, uncertain, complex and ambiguous environment we are in now!
+We as educators, understand the importance of “in-demand skills of future” like confidence, ethical aptitude, critical thinking to name a few; these are not only imperative for the future but also are of increasing importance in the volatile, uncertain, complex and ambiguous environment we are in now!

 Learning is a perpetual and ongoing process.
 Some of the skills we’ve talked about are ingrained, but often, the skills and traits needed to succeed can be learnt and mastered by practice.
 That’s exactly what we at Prometheus focus on – “Shaping holistic citizens both digitally and otherwise”.
 Specifically talking about the digital space, we encourage our students to concentrate on the journey more than the goal as the mantra for success.
 Digital fluency at Prometheus enables the understanding to leverage technology and create new knowledge, challenges, and problems and to complement these with critical thinking, complex problem solving, and social intelligence.